pedrogrullada/pf2e-hero-point-deck-expansion/README.md

 4. Run `npm run build` to build the module from the source.
 5. Make sure Foundry is closed, run `npm run link`, and enter the path to your Foundry's user data folder.
 Keep in mind this will delete any existing version of the module in that folder, and it will create a symlink between your cloned repo and the module in your Foundry.
 6. From here, you can start working on the module inside Foundry.
 Once you're done working, close Foundry.
-7. run `npm run extractPacks` to extract the changes you made in Foundry into your cloned repo.
+7. Run `npm run extractPacks` to extract the changes you made in Foundry into your cloned repo.
 8. Commit and push, then create a PR.

 For a more in-depth walkthrough on Data Entry contributions, visit the PF2e system wiki's page [Helping with Data Entry](https://github.com/foundryvtt/pf2e/wiki/Helping-with-Data-Entry).